Atlanta Tax Attorney Who Understands Captive Insurance Litigation Cases

 Bomar Law Firm’s principal office is located in Atlanta, Georgia.
 However, the firm assists clients in tax matters throughout the United States.

 Each year, the IRS lists a “dirty dozen” list of items that it considers abusive.
 For three years in a row, it has included the abusive use of “micro” captive insurance companies.

 In Notice 2016-66, the IRS acknowledged that some taxpayers may use captive insurance companies that make elections under Section 831(b) “for risk management purposes that do not involve tax avoidance.”

 The IRS is seeking to argue that some of these entities do not provide real insurance, and that the transactions have no “economic substance.”
 Therefore, they assert that the IRS should be able to assess tax, interest and severe penalties against the captive insurance company and its insured.
 They will also seek penalties against promoters that are setting up these captives.

 Let Us Help You

 The IRS will be litigating captive insurance companies for the foreseeable future.
-For a detailed analysis of your captive insurance audit or case, or a malpractice claim related to a captive insurance company, contact Bomar Law Firm at (404) 841-6561.
+For a detailed analysis of your captive insurance audit or case related to a captive insurance company, contact Bomar Law Firm at (404) 841-6561.
 Cal Bomar represents taxpayers in captive insurance cases as well as other tax controversies.
-Our Atlanta tax attorneys handle cases involving captive insurance company litigation and syndicated conservation easement IRS audits, guiding clients through IRS tax disputes and promoter malpractice cases, as needed to get them to the best result.
+Our Atlanta tax attorneys handle cases involving captive insurance company litigation and syndicated conservation easement IRS audits, guiding clients through IRS tax disputes.